kirkwood616/CMT_Seps/README.md

 5. Copy or move all capitalized folders to Adobe Scripts folder (`AF, CSETTINGS, NTF, RTF, SP`)

+   > [!IMPORTANT]
-   > **_If any folders are already present in the Scripts folder, make sure to REPLACE ALL folders with the new versions_**
+   > If any folders are already present in the Scripts folder, make sure to REPLACE ALL folders with the new versions

 6. If Illustrator is currently running, Quit the application and relaunch for the scripts to be accessible.